Open-Vocabulary DETR with Conditional Matching: Importance of

 \section{Importance of $\mathcal{L}_{embed}$}

 In \methodname, we introduce an embedding reconstruction head to predict the conditional input embedding $\vz^\text{text}$ or $\vz^\text{image}$, and this reconstruction head is optimized by the loss $\mathcal{L}_{embed}$.
-The results in Table~\ref{tab:appendix_embedding} shows the efficacy of $\mathcal{L}_{embed}$.
+The results in Table~\ref{tab:appendix_embedding} show the efficacy of $\mathcal{L}_{embed}$.